 “If you want light to come into your life, you need to stand where it is shining.” — Guy Finley

-Retired United States Navy admiral William H. McRaven writes in Make Your Bed: Small Things That Can Change Your Life… And Maybe The World: “Life is a struggle and the potential for failure is ever present, but those who live in fear of failure, or hardship, or embarrassment will never achieve their potential.
+Seal training serves as a metaphor for life where normal people endure hardship through misfortunes, setbacks and disasters.
+None are immune to it, even those considered successful or famous are subject to the perils of life.
+Some bounce back quicker than others and there are those who never recover.
+The retired United States Navy admiral William H. McRaven captured this sentiment in his book Make Your Bed: Small Things That Can Change Your Life… And Maybe The World: “Life is a struggle and the potential for failure is ever present, but those who live in fear of failure, or hardship, or embarrassment will never achieve their potential.
 Without pushing your limits, without occasionally sliding down the rope headfirst, without daring greatly, you will never know what is truly possible in your life.”

 Pain And Suffering Is Not Who You Are

 “When life knocks you down, try to land on your back because if you can look up, you can get up.” — Eric Thomas

 We all suffer defeat at the hands of life.
 She is a brutal teacher whose aim is not personal but predictable.
 She is always on time and ready to deliver a dose of personal growth when we least expect it.
 My first real of dose of defeat occurred at the end of year 11 (sophomore in the US) when I failed to graduate and was asked to repeat the year.
 To say it was humiliating and embarrassing is an understatement, particularly having to explain it to my conservative parents who paid good money to send me to a private school.
 To compound matters, my year 11 counsellor advised me to drop out and take up a trade as a carpenter or plumber.
 Suffice to say my parents were unimpressed, primarily my mother who was a former teacher and came from a family of academics.